pmem/run_qemu/README.md

          UserKnownHostsFile /dev/null

     And then `ssh rq`.
 You may need to open port 10022 on any local firewalls.
     Then, the `dpipe` and `sshfs` programs can be used to let the guest access host files.
-For instance:
+For instance, as found in `man sshfs`:
-      `dpipe /usr/lib/ssh/sftp-server = ssh rq sshfs :$HOME/CXL /root/CXL -o slave`
+       `dpipe /usr/lib/ssh/sftp-server = ssh rq sshfs :$HOME/CXL /root/CXL -o passive`
+    "sshfs -o passive" uses stdin and stdout instead of the guest connecting back to the host over the network.
+    If you don't have `dpipe`, try the slightly less efficient:
+      `socat EXEC:/usr/lib/ssh/sftp-server SHELL:"'ssh rq sshfs :$HOME/CXL /root/CXL -o passive'"`
-    Supposedly faster file sharing options like 9P or virtiofs exist but they require much more complex configuration.
-This single line always works out of the box.
+    Supposedly faster file sharing options like 9P or virtiofs exist too but they require much more complex configuration. `sshfs` generally works out of the box.
  - The root password for the guest VM is `root` by default but note many Linux distributions restrict remote root access in various ways.
 The serial console